GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 Share your experiences in person, on social media, in groups, everywhere.

-One of the last things Jesus told His disciples was that they were to go throughout the world and share the story of the risen Christ.
-Today we too joyfully accept that great commission.
+One of the last things Jesus told His disciples was that they were to go throughout the world and share the story of the risen Christ.[^8] Today we too joyfully accept that great commission.

 What a glorious message we have to share: because of Jesus Christ, every man, woman, and child can return home safely to their heavenly home and there dwell in glory and righteousness!